francosbenitez/francosbenitez/README.md

 Along my psychology career and due to my great interest in scientific psychology, I started programming and found a world that I love.
 Since then, I have loved creating software solutions which help people develop a product, an idea, or simply a passion.

 Currently, my favourite tech stack revolves around:
-- JavaScript Frameworks: Next, React, Vue
-- Backend Frameworks/ORMs: Django, Express + Sequelize
 - Languages: TypeScript, JavaScript, Python, SCSS
+- Frontend Frameworks: Next, React, Vue
+- Backend Frameworks: Django, Express + Sequelize
 - CSS Frameworks: Tailwind, Chakra
-- DBs: MySQL, PostgreSQL
+- Databases: MySQL, PostgreSQL

 When I'm not staring at my computer, I like practising calisthenics or playing football!